-The best family tree builders keep a lot of balls in the air: ease of use, data management, powerful research tools, high-quality charting and scrapbooking.
+The best family tree makers keep a lot of balls in the air: ease of use, data management, powerful research tools, high-quality charting and scrapbooking.
 Family Tree Maker comes as close to pulling it off as any program I’ve reviewed, receiving no grades below an A– in testing.
 While it didn’t come out on top, because of some missing features and some small issues with GEDCOM accuracy, it is still among the best options available for expert genealogists as well as beginners.

 Ease of Use